PimehT/alx-interview/README.md

 ### 0x01.
 Lockboxes

 This project involves determining if all the boxes in a list of locked boxes can be opened.
 Each box may contain keys to other boxes, and a key with the same number as a box opens that box.

+### 0x02.
+Minimum Operations

+This project involves calculating the fewest number of operations needed to result in exactly `n` `H` characters in a text file.
+The text editor can execute only two operations: `Copy All` and `Paste`.

 ## Author